flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/wipers.md

 Each windshield is provided with two-speed electric wipers that are controlled by individual WIPER selectors.
 A rain repellent system is installed, but is deactivated by some airlines.

-## Usage
+## Function

-### WIPER SELECTOR:
+- WIPER SELECTOR:

-- OFF:
-    - Wiper is stowed out of view at the base of the window.
+    - OFF - Wiper is stowed out of view at the base of the window.
-- SLOW:
-    - Wiper operates at low speed.
+    - SLOW - Wiper operates at low speed.
-- FAST:
-    - Wiper operates at high speed.
+    - FAST - Wiper operates at high speed.

-### RAIN RPLNT
+- RAIN RPLNT
     - When the button is pushed, the timer applies a measured quantity of rain repellent to the applicable windshield.
 To repeat the cycle, the push button must be pushed again.
     - This function is inhibited when the aircraft is on the ground and the engines are not running.

-!!! attention ""
-    Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.

 ---